aldemira/spotifyhifi/README.md

 A threaded, raspberrypi based lcdmanager.
-Catches librespot events and shows them on 2x16 LCD.
+Catches librespot events and displays them on a 2x16 LCD.

-Only dependencies is python-daemon.
-And drivers.py from https://github.com/the-raspberry-pi-guy/lcd
+Only dependencies are python-daemon files from https://github.com/lyz508/python-i2c-lcd (Which requires python3-smbus2)

-Add config file as
+Add a config file as
+    ```
        {
           "client_id": "slkdsdlkjflsd",
           "client_secret": "dlkfjdljfldjfd"
        }
+    ```

+under conf directory